flisk/pleroma-mutualblocks/README.md

 ⚠️ **This software is experimental.
 Don't use it unless you understand the following:**

-* You should have database backups of your instance **before** you run this.
+* You should have a database backup of your instance **before** you run this.
-* Any part of this might break so you'd better be prepared to break out the toolbox and fix things yourself (or report the problems you run into).
+* Any part of this might break.
+Be prepared to break out the toolbox and fix things yourself, or to report the problems you run into.
 * This tool uses fba.ryona.agency, and it doesn't work without it.
 If you have reservations about that, don't use this software.

 ## About

-This program automatically creates (and deletes) suspend rules against other instances that are known by [ryona.agency's fediblock API][1] to be suspending your instance.
+This program automatically creates and deletes suspend rules against other instances that are known by [ryona.agency's fediblock API][1] to be suspending your instance.
 This is to avoid "shadowban dynamics", i.e. users unknowingly trying to interact from suspended instances.